Dīgha Nikāya

 [7] Ajjavañ ca lajjavañ ca. The usual meaning for lajjava given in PED is shame, lajin is one who feels shame or who possesses hiri and ottappa (sense of shame and fear of blame).
 Walshe hears this as modesty, Rhys Davids as shamefacedness

-[8] (Notes to #s 17 and 18 muṭṭhasaccañ ca asampajaññañ ca and sati ca sampajaññañ ca. Walshe has lack of mindfulness and of clear awareness, and footnotes: "RD's 'absence of mind' may just do for this, but 'want of intelligence' is quite wrong for asampajanna, which is quite simply failure to comply with the injunction at DN.22.4 (which he notes there: sampajana-kara hoti: "Is acting in a clearly conscious way — Horner) So we get three translators views in one.
+[8] (Notes to #s 17 and 18 muṭṭhasaccañ ca asampajaññañ ca and sati ca sampajaññañ ca. Walshe has lack of mindfulness and of clear awareness, and footnotes: "RD's 'absence of mind' may just do for this, but 'want of intelligence' is quite wrong for asampajanna, which is quite simply failure to comply with the injunction at DN.22.4 (which he notes there: sampajana-kara hoti: "Is acting in a clearly conscious way — Horner) So we get four translators views in one.

 PED says Muttha is the past participle of musati, to betray, beguile, bewilder, dazzle, and defines the word as forgetfulness.
 Then it goes on to say that the compound muttha-sacca is the combination of muttha + sati + ya.
 Forgetfulness + Mind + Whatsoever.